On September 11, 2012 a fire occurred in a garment factory located in Baldia Town, Karachi, Pakistan.

-To award the SA8000 certification, RINA was accredited by SAAS (Social Accountability Accreditation Services), which refers to SAI (Social Accountability International), a non-profit organisation that represents the main stakeholders of the SA8000 system.
+To award the SA8000 certification, RINA is accredited by SAAS (Social Accountability Accreditation Services), which refers to SAI (Social Accountability International), a non-profit organisation that represents the main stakeholders of the SA8000 system.

-Pictures taken after the fire, together with an analysis of the company’s actions prior to the fire would appear to show a substantial difference between the plant’s conditions at the time of the fire when compared with the plant’s conditions at the time of audit, which occurred about two months prior.
+Pictures taken after the fire, together with an analysis of the company’s actions prior to the fire, would appear to show a substantial difference between the conditions at the time of the fire when compared with the conditions at the time of audit, which occurred about two months prior.

-The fire at the Ali Enterprises has been, and still is, the subject of many administrative and legal investigations, which have no bearing on the certification process undertaken by RINA at the time.
+The fire at the Ali Enterprises has been, and still is, the subject of administrative and legal investigations.